OParsonage/CW3/README.md

 This repository contains a Sudoku solver written in Python.
 Two solving algorithms are included, `recursive` and `wavefront`.

+Note: Python 3.10+ required due to the use of PEP 604 union type hinting.

 ## Arguments

 | Parameter                 | Default       | Description   |